sfu-db/lineagex/README.md

 ## How to Navigate the Webpage
 ![Alt text](/tests/example.png?raw=true "example")
-- Start by clicking the star on the right(select) and input a model name that you want to start with.
+- Start by clicking the star on the right(select) and input a SQL name that you want to start with.
 - It should show a table on the canvas with table names and its columns, by clicking the "explore" button on the top right, it will show all the downstream and upstream tables that are related to the columns.
 - Hovering over a column will highlight its downstream and upstream columns as well.
 - You can navigate through the canvas by clicking "explore" on other tables.